HOW DOES LRC SUPPORT ELCA SEMINARIES?

 NEWS, HIGHLIGHTS, AND STORIES

-NEW LSTC Class Gifts Lead to Large Grants for Energy Efficiency Improvements
+LSTC Class Gifts Lead to Large Grants for Energy Efficiency Improvements

 Between Economy and Ecology Offers ELCA Leaders Practical Information